There are several reasons for your dishwasher not to dry properly. Please see if one of the following will solve the problem.

 Some Beko dishwashers come with Auto Tablet sensors which can tell if you’re using tablet detergent.
 If your dishwasher doesn’t have this function, make sure you manually activate the tablet detergent setting when using tablets.
-Tablets aren’t recommended for short programmes.
+Tablets aren’t recommended for short programs.

 In addition, though some tablets feature a 2-in-1 formula, it’s recommended that you also use rinse aid with these tablets.

-Make sure the selected programme is appropriate
+Make sure the selected program is appropriate

 Keep it in mind that plastic and Teflon are harder to dry